wp-plugins/wp-conversion-boxes/README.txt

 	* Email Optin Box (Heading, description, image and email optin form)
 	* Video Optin Box (Heading, description, video and email optin form)
 * Easy to manage dashboard for all your conversion boxes.
+* Easily duplicate your boxes with one click.
 * 10+ free box templates.
 * Templating system to add your own templates (or ask us to make one for you).
 * Real-time template customiser.
 Almost complete control over the design using customiser.
 No need to touch the code of template.